This Practice always welcomes new patients to join.

-Kindly complete a form for each person wishing to register with the practice and return this to reception along with a form of identification and proof of address.
-If you have recently arrived to this Country from abroad, please bring either your Passport or Visa as proof of identification.
+Kindly complete a new patient questionnaire and new patient registration form for each person wishing to register with the practice and email a form of identification and proof of address to email@example.com.
+If you have recently arrived to this Country from abroad, please email either your Passport or Visa as proof of identification.

 The forms involve your past and present medical history, previous GP details, immunisation details for all children under the age of 6 years (can be obtained from your child’s Red Book), and most importantly your NHS number (which can be obtained from your previous GP if not known by yourself).
 Reception staff will inform you when to return to the surgery to see if you have been accepted by the Practice.